 If you live somewhere very loud it may be wise to invest in some ear plugs.
 It’ll be worth it when you finally get some sleep.
 If you can’t avoid or eliminate noise then you could try and mask it in various ways such as with a fan.
 Recordings of soothing sounds (some classic whale music usually does the trick during a massage), or white noise – seems a bit strange to me/reminds me of the horror film ‘White Noise’ but some people find it relaxes them.

 Your daytime eating and exercise habits play a role in how well you sleep.
 It’s particularly important to watch what you put in your body in the hours leading up to your bedtime.
 Avoid heavy, rich foods within two hours of bed.
 Fatty foods take a lot of work for your stomach to digest and may keep you up.
 Many people also think that a nightcap before bed will help them sleep, but it’s actually not true.
 While it may make you fall asleep faster, alcohol reduces your sleep quality, waking you up later in the night.
 (Sorry, we’ve just taken away another good excuse to drink wine).

-There are of course instances when not sleeping begins to affect your life to a great extent and so you need to see your doctor if any of the following apply to you:
+There are of course instances when not sleeping begins to affect your life to a great extent.
+So you need to see your doctor if any of the following apply to you:

 - Persistent daytime sleepiness or fatigue

 - Loud snoring accompanied by pauses in breathing

 - Persistent difficulty falling asleep or staying asleep